rotki/docs/usage-guides/tax-accounting/accounting-rules.md

 See [Add/Edit accounting rules](/usage-guides/settings/accounting#add-edit-accounting-rules) for how to create them in the UI.
 You can also [import/export accounting rules](/usage-guides/settings/accounting#import-export-accounting-rules) as JSON to back them up or share them.

+### Seeing which events a rule governs

+A rule and the events it applies to are one click apart in either direction:

+- From a rule, use **View events matching this rule**.
+It opens the history events page with the filter already set to that rule's event type, subtype and counterparty, so you see exactly what it affects before changing it.
+- From an event, the [edit accounting rule](/usage-guides/history/events#edit-accounting-rule) action takes you to the rule that governs it.

+### Filtering the rules

+The rules table uses the same filter bar as the rest of rotki, with a pill for `Event type`, `Event subtype` and `Counterparty`.
+Types and subtypes are picked from a list and read as words rather than as their raw values, and counterparties are shown with their protocol icon and name.
+See [Filtering history events](/usage-guides/history/filtering) for the shared syntax and keyboard handling.

 ### Limitations

 - **Counterparty must be a known protocol**: You can only create rules for counterparties that rotki recognizes (e.g., "uniswap-v3", "aave", "makerdao_dsr").
 Custom smart contract addresses cannot currently be used as counterparties for accounting rules.
 Support for custom counterparties is tracked in [rotki/rotki#9803](https://github.com/rotki/rotki/issues/9803).